misiektoja/lastfm_monitor/docs/configuration.md

 Last.fm Monitor does not attach artwork to ntfy alerts because it does not retrieve a trusted artwork source.
 Webhook delivery remains text-only.

+### When Alerts Are Switched Off

+If `WEBHOOK_ENABLED` is on but `WEBHOOK_URL` is not a complete HTTPS link, the tool says so once at startup and turns webhook alerts off, rather than failing on every alert for the rest of the run.

 ## Storing Secrets

 It is recommended to store secrets like `LASTFM_API_KEY`, `LASTFM_API_SECRET`, `SP_CLIENT_ID`, `SP_CLIENT_SECRET`, `SMTP_PASSWORD`, `WEBHOOK_URL` or `NTFY_ACCESS_TOKEN` as either an environment variable or in a dotenv file.